Project Overview

 Lower Largo - Bathing Water Study

-A bathing water study is the most complex type of study that Scottish Water undertakes and usually requires 4 years worth of data for accurate modelling and analysis.
-This is to allow for natural variations in the seasons to be captured and accounted for in the model e.g. drier or wetter than average months which can impact bathing water samples.
+We initiated the bathing water study in Autumn 2021, and although this is the most complex type of study that Scottish Water undertakes and usually requires 4 years worth of data for accurate modelling and analysis.
+We have attempted to accelerate the study for the community and try to calibrate the model on one year's worth of data.

 Next Steps: